aliElahi/Secure-Data-Store/README.md

 # Secure-Data-Store
-library for storing data with encryption
+this is library for storing data with encryption

+encryption and decryption key is generated from keyStor in android device.